Eagles coach predicts tough match with Bafana Bafana - Nigeria Today

 “What happened in 2014 with South Africa in Uyo will not repeat itself,” Nkpokongoyo said.

-The post Eagles coach predicts tough match with Bafana Bafana appeared first on Vanguard News.
+The post Eagles coach predicts tough match with Bafana Bafana appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share